ch46gc/Educational/README.md

 # Educational
  Project Snowboard Quiz app

-This is the final project for the Udacity  Grow With Google Nanodegree: Android Basics.
+This  project is for the Udacity  Grow With Google Nanodegree: Android Basics.

 It is a Quiz App, that has the main task to test your android knowledge,  covering the topics studied during the course.